AdaCore/training_material/courses/ada_essentials/100_packages/01-introduction.rst

 Packages
 ----------

-* Enforce separation of client from implementation
+* Enforce separation of user from implementation

    - In terms of compile-time visibility
    - For data